 The "chemical accuracy" is a concept used to express our subjective feeling about the accuracy of the numbers (e.g. energies, bond lengths, bond angles, etc.) we use to express the calculated properties.
 Naturally, it should be small (e.g. 1 percent) of typical molecular numbers.
 Typical chemical energies are of order 1eV (~ 23Kcal/mole) so the accuracy we seek is ~ 0.23 Kcal/mole.
+Similarly, the chemical accuracy for bond length is 0.01 [Å] and 0.1 degrees for bond angle.

-This has two implications for your work: First the convergence parameters that are used should be of the same order, or smaller, than the accuracy we seek, e.g. 0.001eV (or 0.01 Kcal/mole).
-Second, results should be reported at the same accuracy of the convergence parameter that is used.
-Similarly, for calculated bond lengths a reasonable choice for the required accuracy is $\pm 0.01$ Angstrom for bond length and $\pm 0.1^{\circ}$ for bond angles.
+This has two implications for your work: First the convergence parameters that are used should be one order smaller than the accuracy we seek, e.g. 0.001eV (or 0.01 Kcal/mole), 0.001[Å], and 0.01 degrees.
+Second, results should be reported at the same accuracy as the convergence parameter that is used.
+Exercise A.3